 Spider families with the largest numbers of species almost completely explains the ranking.
 Given the fact that spider species tend to prefer specific geographic and floristic habitat, common spiders around the home, garden and lawn will expand.

-For example, the picture at the top of the page shows a Striped Lynx.
+For example, the picture shows a Striped Lynx.
 About twenty Lynx spider species have been documented in North America.
 They are primarily a tropical species.
 Only three species make their way as far north as the Great Lakes area.

 Residential areas in all the larger cities of Michigan, from Detroit to Ann Arbor, like most Great Lake states, generally host two Lynx spiders, the Striped and the Western Lynx (second picture).